 Halloween is all about embracing the supernatural, but science shouldn't entirely fall by the wayside during the spookiest of holidays.
-Here are eight ways it can actually improve your holiday, from making trick-or-treating easier to fooling your brain into thinking you're eating tasty treats even though you're nibbling on candy cast-offs.
+Here are a few ways it can actually improve your holiday, from making trick-or-treating easier to fooling your brain into thinking you're eating tasty treats even though you're nibbling on candy cast-offs.

 You don't have to be an expert gardener to keep your jack-o'-lantern looking fresh all Halloween season long.
 While scouting out pumpkins, pick hard, unblemished ones and steer clear of those with watery dark spots.
 These splotches indicate frost damage.

 Hold off on carving until right before Halloween so your gourds won't rot—but if you can't resist, try squirting their exteriors with lemon juice after you're done slicing and dicing.
 The acid inhibits pumpkin enzymes, which react with oxygen and cause browning.
 A light misting of bleach solution will help keep fungus at bay.
 Some apply vegetable oil or Vaseline to prevent shriveling and drying.
 We experimented with various techniques in this video.

 For extra TLC, you might even want to bring your jack-o'-lanterns in at night if temperatures dip; if you live in a hot and humid area, extend its life by placing it in the fridge overnight.
 Try using glow sticks or LED lights instead of flesh-singeing candles.

 2. Use apps to plan a treat-or-treating route.

 Thanks to technology, trick-or-treaters (and their hungry adult companions) can now scout out which neighbors are doling out the best candy and which are sticking with Tootsie Rolls, apples, and toothbrushes.
 Simply download the app for Nextdoor, the neighborhood-based social network, to check out an interactive "treat map" that lets users tag whether their home is handing out treats, and what that treat is.